Photo credit: Yellow flowers at Martin Luther King Jr. Regional Shoreline by Itzel Diaz.

 Community organizing is about shifting and building long-term power to bring about the changes our communities are calling for.
 Since Fall 2017, East Bay Community Foundation has distributed over $6.5 million in grants and contributions to support community-driven systems change.
 We strongly believe individuals and families who have first-hand experience with the root causes of injustice have the most valuable insights and are critical to developing best-fit solutions for their communities.
 For this reason, we fund organizations that work with individuals, families, and coalitions to develop, execute, and support community-led solutions.
 These are organizations that we fund through our Community Organizing, Power Building, and Movement Building program strategy.

 We invite you to learn more about the core grantee partners featured in this blog, along with other key grantees leading environmental and climate justice efforts listed below.
-You can donate directly on their websites, fund this work through the Just East Bay Fund at EBCF, and EBCF fund advisors can make grant recommendations directly through Donor Central.
+You can donate directly on their websites, fund this work through the Just East Bay Fund at EBCF, and EBCF fund advisors can make grant recommendations directly through their donor portal.

 Asian Pacific Environmental Network is an environmental justice organization with deep roots in California’s Asian immigrant and refugee communities.
 Since 1993, they have built a membership base of Laotian refugees in Richmond and Chinese immigrants in Oakland.